Data Processing Addendum (DPA)

-- Performing the Agreement, this DPA and/or other contracts executed by the Parties;
+2. Performing the Agreement, this DPA and/or other contracts executed by and between the Parties;

-- All tasks related with any of the above.
+6. All tasks related to any of the above.

 Duration of Processing

-Subject to any Section of the DPA and/or the Agreement dealing with the duration of the Processing and the consequences of the expiration or termination thereof, Processor will Process Personal Data pursuant to the DPA and Agreement for the duration of the Agreement, unless otherwise agreed upon in writing.
+Subject to any section of the DPA and/or the Agreement dealing with the duration of the Processing and the consequences of the expiration or termination thereof, Processor will Process Personal Data for the duration of the Agreement and provision of the Services thereunder, unless otherwise agreed upon in writing.

 Type of Personal Data

-Customer may submit Personal Data to the Service, the extent of which is determined and controlled by Customer in its sole discretion.
+Customer may submit Personal Data to the Services, the type and extent of which is determined and controlled by Customer in its sole discretion.

 Categories of Data Subjects

-- Any other third party individual with whom Customer decides to communicate through the Service.
+● Any other third party individual with whom Customer decides to communicate through the Services.